HowToSD/ComfyUI-Data-Analysis/docs/ug.md

 ## Convert DataFrame to a string
 Use **Pandas To String**.
 This node is to convert the DataFrame to a displayable string, and this truncates the data when the data is large.
 This can be used to display the data content in a text display node (e.g. Show Text node).
 However, you can use Show DataFrame nodes to display the DataFrame content, so you do not normally need to use this.

+## Convert Series to a string
+Use **Pandas Series To String**.
+This node converts a Pandas Series to a displayable string.
+You can use this as an input to the **Pandas Show Text** node.

 ## Displaying charts or plots
 Use one of the below: